 Dedicated wheelchair spaces are provided in the Sanctuary.

 Communion is usually celebrated on the first Sunday of each month and on special occasions.
 The Lord’s Table is an open table where ALL are welcome regardless of membership or affiliation.
-All are invited to come forward to take a piece of bread and dip it in a common cup before partaking and returning to their seats.
+All are invited to come forward and receive an individual serving of juice and a piece of bread to participate in this sacrament.
 Those who are unable to come forward are served in the pew.
 Children are welcome at the table and receive communion or a blessing at the discretion of their parents.
 We use grape juice for communion so those in recovery can participate worry-free, and we offer a gluten-free bread option for people with wheat sensitivities.

 If you are visiting FIRST UNITED for the first time, please be our guest.
 Save your offering and spend the week being attentive to all ways you are blessed.
 When you come back again we will be glad to include your offering with ours in gratitude for all the ways God is present in our lives and in our world.
 The gifts we give support our local church and its ministry as well as our outreach into the community and beyond through the United Methodist Church.